MG-ZS-EV-PRESS-08

 Subscribing via Wagonex also, and more importantly, allows you to switch cars completely at the end of your subscription term.
 So, if you want a small car to get around your local city day-to-day, but a bigger car to go on holiday, you can switch with ease.
 Even if you just aren’t satisfied with the car you have, it’s simple enough to change it.

 All of this takes the pressure off the throttle from buying a car.
 There are no expensive lease terms, no interest payments, and nobody trying to upsell unwanted extras.
-The whole subscription process is simple and transparent.
+The whole sbscription process is simple and transparent.

 Go to our blog to find all the information you need to make the best possible choice on your next car.